 Film and Media Arts

-One of the fastest-growing programs at UT, the Department of Communication’s Film and Media Arts degree gives students the opportunity to write, shoot, direct, produce and edit their own films using state-of-the-art equipment and production facilities.
+One of the fastest-growing programs at UT, the Department of Film, Animation and New Media's Film and Media Arts degree gives students the opportunity to write, shoot, direct, produce and edit their own films using state-of-the-art equipment and production facilities.
 They learn from faculty whose films have been screened at the Cannes, Sundance and Toronto film festivals.
 The program frequently brings to campus Hollywood producers, directors and others to give UT film majors a real-world perspective on the film business.
 Students also have interned on several locally produced films.

 » View the Arts Event Calendar.

 One of only 30 in the country, UT’s Bachelor of Arts in Writing degree prepares students for careers in creative or professional writing.
 In the creative writing concentration, students learn the art of fiction, poetry and drama have the opportunity to be published in Neon, the University's student literary magazine.
 Creative writing majors also benefit from the Writers at the University series, which brings celebrated, critically acclaimed authors such as Derek Walcott, Margaret Atwood and Li-Young Lee to campus to discuss their craft in person.
 In addition, the University publishes the Tampa Review, an award-winning international literary journal, featuring art, stories, interviews, poetry and creative nonfiction from across the state and around the world.

 » View the Writer's Series Event Calendar.